CloudLabs-MOC/AI-102-AIEngineer/Instructions/09-language-understanding-app.md

 This kind of input is an example of an *utterance* (something a user might say or type), for which the desired *intent* is to get the time in a specific location (an *entity*); in this case, London.

 > **Note**: The task of a conversational language model is to predict the user's intent and identify any entities to which the intent applies.
 It is <u>not</u> the job of a conversational language model to actually perform the actions required to satisfy the intent.
-For example, a clock application can use a conversational language model to discern that the user wants to know the time in London; but the client application itself must then implement the logic to determine the correct time and present it to the user.
+For example, a clock application can use a conversational language model to discern that the user wants to know the time in London, but the client application itself must then implement the logic to determine the correct time and present it to the user.

 ## Objectives